 Second 01:05

-Now if he is interested in a paper book, he will click the buy button, and get a list of buying outlets.
-The FIRST one is your own outlet, simply stating “Add to cart”, and by default he would choose that option.
+If the reader is interested in the physical book, he or she will click the “buy” button, and get a list of outlets.
+The FIRST one is your own outlet, simply stating “Add to cart”, and, by default, the reader would choose that option.

-Of course, if he prefers, you are not stopping him from purchasing from any of your dealers.
+You’re not preventing the reader from purchasing the book from any of your dealers.
 The middle man is still available.
-But the buyer still has the choice to buy from you.
+But now the reader can choose to buy from you.

 Second 01:40.

-In contrast, if the buyer wishes to buy a ebook, things will be different.
-When clicking “buy” he would still get a very similar list to the list of vendors he got when trying to purchase a paper book.
+But if someone wishes to buy an ebook, things are different.
+When clicking “buy” one sees a very similar list to the list of vendors available for the purchase of a physical book.
 But with one noticeable difference.
-He will find no “Add to cart” button.
+There’s no “Add to cart” button.

 NetIS isn’t about cutting out your current vendors.
-It’s about letting you add an “Add to cart” button also for ebook customers.
+It’s about enlarging the pool, letting you add an “Add to cart” button for ebook customers too.
 Giving them the OPTION to buy directly from you.

-Just like allowing the buyer to buy paper books directly from you as ANOTHER option, you can do the same with ebooks using the NetIS platform.
+D2C sales for physical books is one possibility among many.
+D2C sales for ebooks can also be an attractive and convenient option, if the publisher uses the NetIS platform.

+You need to add the text you intend to use for the rest of the slides, especially the modules.